Msmastr74/Bogobot/AI.md

 Bogobot can use an OpenAI-compatible chat API to respond to mentions, power `/ai`, and choose Discord commands from registered AI actions.

 The AI system is optional.
 It is configured with the top-level `ai` object in `config.json` or `local_config.json`.
+Responses currently use a fixed 1024-token generation budget.

 ## Configuration